codefo-O/on-prem_etl_pipeline/README.md

 <h3 align="center">ETL Pipeline</h3>

   <p align="center">
-    A project to create an ETL Pipeline to import data from a CSV/JSON file, transform, saves as parquet and visualize for analysis.
+    A proof of concept project to create an ETL pipeline to ingest data from a CSV/JSON file, transform, saves as parquet and visualize for analysis.
     <br />
-    <a href="https://github.com/codefo-O/on_prem_etl_pipeline">View Demo</a>
+    <a href="https://github.com/codefo-O/on_prem_etl_pipeline">View Youtube Demo </a>
   </p>
 </div>